 Bundles

-Bundles are effective in reducing hallucinations, because they only show a subset of all the tools available to the LLM.
-They're also a good way to keep your context tidy by not exposing tools that you know the LLM will not require.
+Bundles are effective in improving accuracy of the agent, because they only give your agent a subset of all the servers available.
+They're also a good way to keep your context tidy by not exposing unneeded servers.

 Bundles are also useful in many other cases:

-• Environments.
-You can create separate Bundles with tools for development, staging, and production.
+Environments.
+You can create separate Bundles with MCP servers for development, staging, and production.

-• Provider-specific tools.
-You can create Bundles of tools based on a specific model or provider.
+Provider-specific servers.
+You can create Bundles of MCP servers based on a specific model or provider.

-• Testing and evaluation.
-You can create different collections to evaluate the behaviors of an LLM when passing different tools.
+Testing and evaluation.
+You can create different collections to evaluate the behaviors of an LLM when passing different MCP servers.

 Create a Bundle

-After choosing a name, you can select the tools you want to add to your Bundles.
-You will need to choose at least one tool in order to save the Bundle.
+After choosing a name, you can select the MCP servers you want to add to your Bundle.
+You will need to choose at least one tool in order to save it.

 Once you're done, click Create.